Why do white teachers have a problem talking about race in schools?

 It is high time that questions should be brought to bear on the term ‘disadvantaged’ – a very loose, undefined and catch-all term, interchangeable in school vernacular, and can mean anything from being a ‘working class’ white boy, your parents being poor or having parents who speak a different language.

-A profession dominated by white people
+A profession dominated by people racialised as White

-As a professional dominated by white people, teachers do know how some aspects of race function in context, such as their own whiteness, but have learned how to be silent about and hide what they see happening.
+As a profession dominated by white people, teachers do know how some aspects of race function in context, such as their own whiteness, but have learned how to be silent about and hide what they see happening.
 Arguably, discussion about race is positioned in the complaints’ process or in discussions around under-attainment.
 For staff, discourse about racial identity is not welcomed in senior or middle management meetings, in discourse about wellbeing, in safeguarding, in the staff room or in discussions about pedagogy or designing strategy.
 Too often white people choose to be silent about race and ignore how structures are impacting different groups.

-Learned Colour Blindness
+Socialised Colour Blindness

-Part of the architecture of whiteness is colour-blindness which acts to stamp out and silence discussion about race identity.
+Part of the architecture of whiteness is colour-blindness which acts to silence discussion about race identity.
 It can be as simple as people pretending not to see their own whiteness or question and voice the role majority-whiteness is having.
 So often when white people talk about race and diversity, it is associated with Blackness, when actually it is their own whiteness that needs to be questioned and challenged.

 Whiteness operationalises racism; by pleading ignorance of it, racism goes undetected and unchallenged (Lander & Santorro, 2017).
 The challenge for schools, as majority white organisations, is that structural racism is so entrenched that white people find it hard to see and name.
 The beneficiaries of and people privileged by structural racism are the ones making most of the decisions about structures, without challenge.
 If we want to change structural racism, we have to talk about the role whiteness is having.